ronna-s/go-ood/ANOTHER.md

 (Joe Armstrong)

 What did he mean by that?<br>
-He likely meant that OO is overcomplicated but in reality there are actual rules that apply to common OOP languages that cause overcomplication:
+He likely just meant that OO is overcomplicated but in reality there are actual rules that apply to common OOP languages that cause this overcomplication:

 The common OOP languages approach is that class A must inherit from class B or implement interface I in order to be used as an instance of B or I.